nishanths/license/README.md

 ## Usage

-#### Generate a license
+#### Print license

-To print a license to stdout, run `license` followed by the license name:
+To print a license to stdout, run the `license` command followed by the license name:

 ```
-license mit
+$ license mit
 ```

 #### Save to file

-Use the `-o` flag to save the license to a file:
+Use the `-o` flag to save the license to a file, or use your shell's redirection operator:

 ```
+$ license -o=LICENSE.txt mit
-license -o LICENSE.txt mit
+$ license mit > LICENSE.txt
 ```

 #### Customize name and year

 ```
-license -year=2013 -name=Alice isc
+$ license -year=2013 -name=Alice isc
 ```

-If unspecified, the current year is used.
+The current year is used if `-year` is omitted.

-To determine the name, license uses the following in order.
-Since you likely have your name set in `.gitconfig`, you can always omit the `-name` flags.
+To determine the name on the license, the following are used in this order:

 ```
 - command line flags: -name, -n